ikyih/PCCE/README.md

 @KLUTCH & @Inconsistent for their discord servers and channels for easier communication.

-@Katsching and all the mods for handling all the Discord moderation.
+@Katsching and all of the mods for handling all the Discord moderation.

 And everyone who has submitted their save file for research purposes.